-The chair of the search committee completes the Faculty Search and Recruitment Form so that the college may track the search process and insure that the position is correctly advertised.
-The Director of EDR, Associate Dean, and office staff receive this material for a final review and posting.
+For all broad, non-tenure track searches, including one-year replacements, the chair of the search committee completes the Faculty Search and Recruitment Form so that the college may track the search process and insure that the position is correctly advertised.
+The Vice President for Equity and Inclusion, Associate Dean, and office staff receive this material for a final approval and posting.

 Scheduling On-Campus Interviews

 A. For searches for one-year positions, the Dean of the Faculty’s office recommends that search committees invite to campus the candidate that the committee considers the best fit for Bates.
 If, after the interview, the search committee decides that the candidate does not seem a good fit, a second candidate and occasionally a third may be invited with the approval of the Associate Dean.
 Normally candidates are invited for two days and offer formal classes, colloquia, and/or lectures along with personal interviews.

 B. The chair of the search committee, with support of the AAA, schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) students; e) Associate Dean of the Faculty; f) Director, Harward Center for Community Partnerships; g) AIs or other appropriate staff.

 Chairs of the search committee should remind colleagues that the campus visit is a process of mutual exploration.
 Candidates are interviewing the faculty at the same time that the faculty members are interviewing the candidate.
 Allow each candidate free time to look around the campus and the local area.
 Consider including an Admission tour.